Giskard-AI/giskard/README.md

 *If you're facing issues, check out our [docs](https://docs.giskard.ai/en/stable/open_source/scan/scan_llm/index.html) for more information.*

-## 3. 🪄 Automatically generate an evaluation dataset
+## 3. 🪄 Automatically generate an evaluation dataset for your RAG applications

 If the scan found issues in your model, you can automatically extract an evaluation dataset based on the vulnerabilities found: